exploratory-io/book/tutorials/flight.md

 ![](images/flight-summarize5.png)

+### Window Function - Rank

-Now, let's do one last but really cool calculation.
+Now, let's do one last thing.
+This is a pretty cool and strong calculation.
 Some people call this 'Window' function.

 Let's say you want to see the ranking number for each state within each carrier based on the 'count' numbers that are the numbers of the flights.
 To do this, you can use 'min_rank()' function to return the ranking number.
 You can update the existing mutate() command like below.